archiebhl/wysiwyg-markdown-vscode/README.md

 # Fork Information

 Features:
-- Fixed issues brought abuot by using Crepe for fenced code, such as buggy typing and erratic caret movements.
+- Fixed issues brought about by using Crepe for fenced code, such as buggy typing and erratic caret movements.
+- The plugin now acts as the default markdown editor.

 For devs:
 1. Install dependencies with `pnpm install`.